joe-castle/timrjs/README.md

 Timr makes use of some ES6 features, so if your project needs to support environments that don't have ES6 support, it's recommended to use a transplier like babel.

-Otherwise it works the latest versions Node and with browsers using a module bundler like browserify or webpack.
+Otherwise it works the latest versions of Node and with browsers using a module bundler like browserify or webpack.
 ### Installation
 ```
 npm install timrjs --save
 ```
+### Syntax
+> Timr([startTime[, options]]);

+#### Parameters
+**startTime**

+The time at which to start the timer.
+Accepts time as a string, e.g. '10:00' or the time in seconds, e.g. 600.

+If the time is omitted - or set to 0 - the timer will act as a stopwatch and count up rather than down.

+Note: The stopwatch feature isn't fully tested yet so is considered unstable.

+**options**

+An optional options object which accepts:
+ - _outputFormat_, specify the output of the currentTime string (defaults to MM:SS):
+   - _HH:MM:SS_ - 01:00:00 - 00:43:23 - 00:00:25.
+   - _MM:SS_ - 01:00:00 - 43:23 - 00:25.
+   - _SS_ - 01:00:00 - 43:23 - 25.

 ### Usage
 ```js
 import Timr from 'timrjs';